spring-attic/sagan/doc/gs-author-guidelines.md

 As a placeholder until we have proper CSS, add [admon:note], etc at the beginning of any paragraph you would like to see specially treated as an 'admonition', e.g.

-[note:tip] This is a tip, and should be colored appropriately (maybe green), and given a border, etc.
+[admon:tip] This is a tip, and should be colored appropriately (maybe green), and given a border, etc.